 The Treasurer’s Office is a true asset to the employees and residents of Genesee County.
 Numerous functions are handled in the Treasurer’s Office that often goes overlooked.
 Some of these lesser known responsibilities include the issuance of Certificates of Residency to more than 250 students annually, the maintenance of bail funds and court & trust monies, the receipt and distribution of both sales tax and mortgage tax monies to local municipalities, the collection and distribution of bed tax monies, along with various other tasks.

 Starting in 2010, the Treasurer’s Office was merged with the Real Property Tax Services Department.
 The merged department will continue to be called the Treasurer’s Office.
 The Real Property Tax Services Division of the Treasurer’s Office exists to assist and support all municipalities within Genesee County with their responsibilities to provide for a fair and equitable administration of the real property tax.
 The division provides many services which benefit individuals as well as municipal representatives and business people.

 Some of the services provided are:

 A. The coordination and training of Board of Assessment Review members and county assessment personnel in procedures established by State Law.

 B. Assessment related data processing services such as assessment rolls and bills, appraisal market and cost documents, mandatory State reports and public information reports.

 C. Tax map services.
-Tax maps are maintained for all properties in the County and owner index cards are now maintained using an on-line database, alleviating the need to update 2 sets of index cards on a manual effort, for all Real Property throughout the County.
+Tax maps are maintained for all properties in the County and owner index cards are now maintained using an on-line database for all Real Property throughout the County.